Colby Williams

-Colby Williams (born January 26, 1995) is a Canadian professional ice hockey defenceman currently playing with HC CSKA Moscow of the Kontinental Hockey League (KHL).
-He was drafted 173rd overall by the Washington Capitals in the sixth round of the 2015 NHL Entry Draft and previously played in the American Hockey League (AHL) for the Hershey Bears and Belleville Senators.
+Colby Williams (born January 26, 1995) is a Canadian professional ice hockey defenceman currently playing with HC Sochi of the Kontinental Hockey League (KHL).
+He was drafted 173rd overall by the Washington Capitals in the sixth round of the 2015 NHL entry draft and previously played in the American Hockey League (AHL) for the Hershey Bears and Belleville Senators.

 Playing career

 Junior

 After playing minor hockey in the Saskatchewan Male U18 AAA Hockey League (SMAAAHL), Williams was drafted 64th overall by the Regina Pats of the Western Hockey League (WHL) in the 2010 WHL Bantam Draft.

 On 18 January 2011, Williams made his WHL debut in a 4–3 loss against the Moose Jaw Warriors.
 On 13 October 2012, he scored his first WHL points with two assists in a 4–3 win against the Everett Silvertips, playing 59 games with 19 assists in his rookie WHL season.
 He scored his first two WHL goals in a 5–4 overtime loss against the Kelowna Rockets on 14 December 2013, ultimately playing 66 games with nine goals and 23 assists in his sophomore season.
 In the 2014–15 WHL season, he improved on his previous numbers, with 11 goals and 30 assists in 64 games played.
 Prior to his final WHL season, he was named the captain of the Pats as an overage player, however, he missed most of the season with a wrist injury, finishing with five goals and seven assists in 19 appearances.